Basis-Theory/basistheory-integration-guides/collections/guides/use/reveal-card-data-with-elements.md

 ## Demo Repository

-To better demonstrate this feature, a demo [repository](https://github.com/Basis-Theory-Labs/display-card-example) that you can clone and run on your local machine has been made available.
+To better demonstrate this feature, we made available a [demo repository](https://github.com/Basis-Theory-Labs/display-card-example) that you can clone and run on your local machine.

 This repository showcases some best practices and techniques for simplifying working with [Elements](https://docs.basistheory.com/elements/#introduction), including:
 - Shows how to build a `CardElement` for collecting cards that will be subsequently revealed.